 Amsterdam to København by train

-My first loooong train ride was from Amsterdam, The Netherlands to København, Denmark and I absolutely loved it!
-Here you’ll find several of the best routes to take by train from The Netherlands to København.
+My first loooong train ride was from Amsterdam, the Netherlands to København, Denmark and I absolutely loved it!
+Here you’ll find several of the best routes to take by train from the Netherlands to København.
 For all of them, you need to book tickets in advance.
 The first train (IC Berlin) has assigned seating, but for the other German trains it’s recommended to reserve a seat as well.
 This only costs a few euros extra.
 The overall price varies depending on the time of year and is typically lower when you book several months in advance.
 Of course, the route works the other way around as well.

 Option 1 – 10.34 hours, 2 changes